Kelsey Stokes is a National Leader for Hernia Mesh Cases

-A Hernia is a defect, weakening or hole in the abdominal wall where it shouldn’t be.
-The attorneys at Fleming, Nolen & Jez are currently investigating the complications that can affect patients whose hernias were treated with a mesh prosthetic.
+For the past several years, the attorneys at Fleming, Nolen & Jez have been working and analyzing the complications that can affect patients whose hernias were treated with a mesh prosthetic.

 - Inguinal – occurs in the inner groin and is the most common.